 Legalisation of documents from Qatar for use in the Netherlands

 To use a document from Qatar in the Netherlands, you will first need to have it legalised by the Qatari Ministry of Foreign Affairs.
-After that, the Dutch embassy in Doha will legalise your document.
+Then you must have it legalised by the Netherlands embassy in Doha.

 Who can have documents legalised?